 Both genders evaluate that overall CMU environment contributes to promote students’ innovation ability positively.
 Both female and male students weakly agree that culture of CMU, culture of their own department, program curriculum, facility and academic activities in CMU influence student to be innovative.
 Female students evaluate the facility and CMU culture slightly higher than male students do; male students evaluate department culture higher than female students do.
 They both believe that the faculty skills and classmate/colleagues in CMU have significant impact on promoting students’ innovation ability.

 Overall, as we can see both genders agree the importance of “characteristics” and “attributes” on being innovative and are both indifferent about “value”.
 They have different opinion on the importance of knowledge.
 Female students rank design knowledge as the most important one; male student rank technical knowledge highest instead.
 Both genders show indifferent or weak agreement about the significance of the influence of most CMU elements on students’ innovation ability, but they both agree that faculty skills and classmate/colleagues in CMU have significant impacts.

+An extended graphical analysis of the findings can be found in Appendix D.

 Work or Internship Experience